finkbeiner-lab/tidyML/README.md

 # tidyML

 Machine learning pipelines are too often built from spaghetti.
-This package provides utilities to consolidate logic and minimize duplication, which helps us write maintainable code.
+This package provides utilities to consolidate logic and minimize duplication, which helps you write maintainable code.

 ## Modules